sinhong2011/discover-sports-hk/docs/safe-area-integration.md

 # Safe Area Integration Guide

-This document explains how safe area functionality has been integrated into the LCSD Facilities Checker app.
+This document explains how safe area functionality has been integrated into the App Name app.

 ## Overview